 Japanese Jiu-Jitsu (also known as jujutsu or jujitsu) is one of the oldest forms of martial arts.
 The story tells that Jujutsu was created more than 4,000 years ago by Buddhist monks from northern India.

 Historically, this tough martial art was employed by the Samurai to defend themselves.
-This is because Jujutsu is largely known for its joint manipulation, throws, and weapons fighting.
+Jujutsu is primarily known for its joint manipulation, throws, and weapons fighting.

 Otherwise, Jujutsu encompasses a wide range of combat sports that is rising in popularity as a result of the many competitions that are conducted all over the world.
-Besides, It is largely known for its joint manipulation and throws, as opposed to other schools of fighting.
+Besides, It is primarily known for its joint manipulation and throws, unlike other fighting schools.

 Does Japanese Jiu-Jitsu Have Belts?